PrimeTimeTran/next-blog/data/blog/system-design/key-numbers.md

 ---
 draft: false
-date: '2025-07-30'
+date: 2025-07-30
-title: 'Guide: System Design Key Numbers'
+title: 'System Design: Key Numbers'
 summary: 'A list of the most common numbers to know for system design interviews & back of the envelope calculations.'
-tags: ['system design']
+tags:
+  - system design
 ---

 # Introduction